agg23/Sila/README.md

 Sila is a native Twitch client designed for Apple Vision Pro.
 Bypass the official Twitch websites with it's annoying touch targets and tiny UI and experience Twitch in a more enjoyable manner.

-It is not available on the App Store, but you can [download it from TestFlight](https://testflight.apple.com/join/tvPhZZ8w).
+You can download it from the App Store at https://apps.apple.com/us/app/sila-for-twitch/id6479336617.
 If you really enjoy the app, or just want to help me pay for my dev account subscription, you can donate [here on Github](https://github.com/sponsors/agg23/).

 ## Features